mathewgomas-alfred/mathewgomas.io/reference_manual/separate_image.rst

         Current Layer
             The active layer.
-        Flatten all layers before separation.
+        Flatten all layers before separation
             The total image.

 Alpha Options